joely-nelson/deep_learning_DNA_CNN/README.md

 ## H3 Dataset
-Dataset can be downloaded here: http://www.jaist.ac.jp/~tran/nucleosome/members.htm
+Dataset can be downloaded [here](http://www.jaist.ac.jp/~tran/nucleosome/members.htm)

-The H3 data sets DNA sequences which wrap around histone proteins.
+The H3 data set is of DNA sequences which wrap around histone proteins.
 It is a mechanism used to pack and store long DNA sequences into a cell’s nucleus.
 Sequences in this dataset are 500 base pairs long and belong to one of 2 classes: and belong to “Positive” or “Negative” class.
 Samples in “Positive” class contain regions wrapping around histone proteins.
 In contrast, samples in “Negative” class do not contain them.
 There are 7298 examples of the negative class, and 7667 examples of the positive class.

 The paper was able to achieve an accuracy of 88.99% for this dataset.
 I was unable to achieve within less than 5% of this accuracy, here are the models that got closest.